 He pauses and stiffens.
 “Oh yes, you are, aren’t you?
 Tell me then, Anna Stasia with nerves of steel, when you read, do you get ideas and start thinking?”

 “Oh yes,” I answer.
 Where do I start?
 “I get all kinds of ideas about how women are women only if they are beautiful, work in low-paid jobs, have children and do everything their fathers, husbands and brothers tell them to do.
 I’ve also learned that women exist for men’s sexual pleasure, there’s nothing as important as being a virgin and if I ever meet my One True Love then I’ll know it because he’ll violate my consent and put the blame on me.”

 Gaston muses thoughtfully.
 “You know what, Anna Stasia, I think you’re the first person to ever change my mind about something.
 Wow.
 You’re such a strong, smart woman, I’m in awe of you.”

 I flush.
 My inner sidekick jumps up and down with excitement.

 “But don’t worry about taking notes,” Gaston continues, “Lefou can do that.”
 I suddenly notice a short frumpy man lurking beside Gaston’s chair.
 I realise he’s been there all the time and find the idea slightly awkward that Gaston has someone hanging around him wherever he goes.
 But then as I think about this I realise that it’s completely necessary for the plot, given the lazy characterisation and writing.

 Lefou grins impishly at me and I smile awkwardly back at him.
-Gaston then growls threatening at Lefou who cowers in response, pulls out a notebook and poises, ready to take notes.
+Gaston then growls threateningly at Lefou who cowers in response, pulls out a notebook, poised, ready to take notes.
 Let’s hope he can spell properly, otherwise this won’t turn out well.